 Regular plan and direct plan – these are the two variants of every mutual fund scheme.

 Contrary to a direct plan, a regular mutual fund plan is one in which you invest in a mutual fund scheme through an intermediary (distributors or brokers).
-These intermediaries handhold you in the process of mutual fund investing, assist you in the paperwork while making transactions, offer expert guidance, among many other things.
+These intermediaries handhold you in the process of mutual fund investing, assist you in the paperwork while making transactions and offer expert guidance, among many other things.

 But wait!
 There's more.